 Another thing that's not clear at this time is whether you can publish a WordPress site to a non-Windows server.

-WebMatrix really makes it easy for anyone to develop web sites, I can now see designers launching themselves into a world of web development beyond static html and css, beginners of all kinds are given the same opportunity, this might just be the beginning of a small scale revolution that will become apparent in the months to come.
+WebMatrix really makes it easy for anyone to develop web sites, I can now see designers launching themselves into a world of web development beyond static html and css.
+Beginners of all kinds are given the same opportunity, this might just be the start of a small scale revolution that will become apparent in the months to come.

 Being a C# developer myself, I just love Visual Studio too much to relinquish to inferior functionality, but I do love the ability to quickly deploy PHP based sites and for those not able to fork out the high price of Visual Studio, this will definitely feel like a god send.